defold/doc/docs/en/tutorials/snake.md

 ## Player input

 Before you add code to react to player input, you need to set up the input connections.
-Open the file *input/game.input_binding* from the *Assets* browser.
+Find the file *input/game.input_binding* in the *Assets* browser and <kbd>double click</kbd> to open it.
 Add a set of *Key Trigger* bindings for movement up, down, left and right.

 ![input](images/snake/input.png)

 The input binding file maps actual user input (keys, mouse movements etc) to action *names* that are fed to scripts that have requested input.
-With bindings in place, you can open *snake.script* and add the following pieces of code:
+With bindings in place, open *snake.script* and add the following code:

 ```lua
 function init(self)